 How did you get drawn to selling architectural books?

 I’m always going to get Italian food at Filibertos, and meeting all the other interesting Italians there.
 There are no Italian places in Seattle, you had to go to the airport back then to get good Italian food.
 Now, at least we have La Medusa in Columbia City.
 So my first partner and I, Ray Mungo, opened a general bookstore in Wallingford and ran our little business for a while.
 Then, I’m asked by Elliott Bay Books to help build out their location in Pioneer Square.
-I’m in there looking at these damn books about things like topography, furniture, wood detailing, and I realize I don’t know anything about anything.
+I’m in there looking at these damn books about things like typography, furniture, wood detailing, and I realize I don’t know anything about anything.
 I was totally inspired by the richness of Pioneer Square but there wasn’t really anything down there—you know a cafe and a hotel down the street and that’s about it.
 But I find this little dumpy place and decide to open a design bookstore, but I wasn’t really even sure what that was.

 How did you make it work, since it apparently worked?